fulcrumgenomics/fgbio/docs/best-practice-consensus-pipeline.md

 1. If UMIs are significantly longer (e.g. 20bp) or have more errors, `--edits` can be increased
 2. For multiplex PCR and similar data where reads' genomic positions are fixed by the primers it is recommended to use `--strategy Identity` to reduce runtime at the expense of lower accuracy

+### Single-Cell / Cell Barcode Data

+When processing data with cell barcodes (e.g. single-cell or single-nuclei sequencing), pass `--cell-tag CB` (or the appropriate tag) to `GroupReadsByUmi` and the consensus caller.
+This partitions reads by cell barcode before UMI grouping, so reads from different cells are never grouped together.
+The cell barcode is validated and propagated to consensus reads.
+You do not need to split your BAM by cell before running the pipeline.

 ## Phase 2(a): GroupedBam -> Filtered Consensus, R&D Version